Rohith131102/Scala_mid_assignment/Peer_review.md

     return players
   }
 ```
--defined <b>print_player_info function</b> which takes a list of Player objects and prints out information such as the name, country, year, runs, matches, and wickets for each player.similarly defined <b>print_player_info_with_ranks</b>.it also calculates and prints out a performance metric provided in question.
+- defined <b>print_player_info function</b> which takes a list of Player objects and prints out information such as the name, country, year, runs, matches, and wickets for each player.similarly defined <b>print_player_info_with_ranks</b>.it also calculates and prints out a performance metric provided in question.
 ```
   private def print_player_info_with_ranks(playerobjects: List[Player]): Unit = {
     var cnt = 1